 The degree of surface finish of honing can be controlled by the size, pressure, and speed of the abrasive used.
 Cutting fluid is used to remove chips and reduce temperature.
 Without proper treatment, honing can produce holes that are neither straight nor round, as well as machining defects such as bell mouth, corrugation, barrel shape, slope, etc.

 What Are the Characteristics of Honing Processing?

-In addition to improving the surface quality of machining accuracy, roundness, cylindricity, and shape accuracy, honing is beneficial to the formation and maintenance of oil film due to the intersecting lines on the surface of the workpiece.
-Therefore, the service life of the workpiece to be processed is often higher than that of the workpiece processed by other processing methods, and it is especially suitable for the processing of precision couplings that require relatively high relative motion.
-The honing processing range is wider, in addition to processing through holes, discontinuous holes, blind holes, multi-level holes, and cycloid holes, it can also process plane, spherical, and tooth surfaces, which can be adapted to the processing of various metal materials.
+In addition to improving the surface quality, machining accuracy, roundness, cylindricity, and shape accuracy, honing is beneficial to the formation and maintenance of oil film, due to the intersecting lines on the surface of the workpiece.
+Therefore, the service life of the workpiece is often higher than that of the workpiece processed by other methods.
+It is especially suitable for the processing of precision couplings that require high relative motion.
+In addition to processing through holes, discontinuous holes, blind holes, multi-level holes, and cycloid holes, the honing processing can also process plane, spherical, and tooth surfaces, and can be adapted to the processing of various metal materials.

 Is There a Difference Between Honing and Grinding?

-The difference between honing and grinding is that the honing technique uses a grindstone to grind the workpiece at a lower speed, whereas grinding uses the impact of a grindstone to grind at a very high speed.
-Cut the workpiece surface.
-Therefore, the workpiece surface with inner diameter grinding is prone to instantaneous high temperature under high cutting pressure, resulting in changes in mechanical and physical properties, thereby damaging the workpiece surface and generating internal stress.
+The difference between honing and grinding is that the honing technique uses a grindstone to grind the workpiece at a lower speed, whereas grinding uses the grindstone to grind at a very high speed, cutting the workpiece surface.
+High speed grinding under high cutting pressure is prone to creating instantaneous high temperatures that can change in mechanical and physical properties of the workpiece surface, thereby damaging the workpiece and generating internal stress.